 For the rest, you’ve got to hit up the pub in true D&D style.
 Ultima doesn’t contain commands to let you talk to anyone.
 The stick figures that populate any town or castle are simple guards or the occasional jester or bard, but your only possible interaction with any of them is to fight.
 You can, however, (T)ransact, which is how you buy from shops or deal with kings.
 The barkeep at the pub in any town gets by this limitation by throwing in free advice when you buy a drink – up to and including fourth-wall breaking instructions on what your specific goal is.

-It’s kind of neat to see this placed within the gameworld, but a little annoying that such critical information is somewhat hidden.
+It’s kind of neat to see your goal set up within the gameworld, but a little annoying that such critical information is somewhat hidden.
 Still, it seems par for the time.
 As noted in Wizardry II, you’ve got to pay 100k gold to even read the patch notes.
 It’s also worth noting that you’re still buying mead, so every shot of booze and hints gets you closer to blacking out and having your gear and gold stolen by the tavern’s wench.
 These early CRPGs were pretty weird in which details they chose to focus on.

 Likewise, Akalabeth’s requirement for food continues here with few changes.
-Food is sold in packs of 10 for 4 gold and you eat at the rate of one per every two steps in the overworld, or eight in the dungeons.
-You even eat one morsel per 100 steps in the city.
+Food is sold in packs of 10 for 4 gold and you eat at the rate of one per every two steps in the overworld, or eight steps in the dungeons.
+You even eat one morsel per 100 steps in the city (I counted).
 When you run out of food, you drop dead instantly.
-It’s not so much a timer as an unnecessary resource to keep track of, plus an obvious drain on your gold.
-There’s no additional benefits, you just have to make sure you visit towns frequently enough that you don’t run out of gas.
-Fortunately, you can carry unbelievable amounts of food.
-Once you have stacks of gold, you can essentially buy your way out of this problem.
+It’s not so much a timer, as an obvious drain on your gold and an unnecessary resource to track.
+There’s no additional benefits to being fed, you just have to make sure you visit towns frequently enough that you don’t run out of gas.
+Fortunately, you can carry unbelievable amounts of chow.
+Once you have stacks of gold, you can essentially buy your way out of this problem entirely.

 Now you know what you’re doing, but executing this plan is going to require gold, experience, and a shitload of hit points.
 Like Akalabeth, the first Ultima treats HP as a currency.
 There are no items to heal you, no cure spells to cast, and no village healers to visit.
 Instead, you’re awarded HP when leaving a dungeon, based on how many monsters you killed within.
 This odd system requires you to seek out fights – but only in dungeons! – to heal yourself, which isn’t a survivable proposition if you’re already low on health.
 It didn’t make sense in Akalabeth, and it doesn’t make sense here.
 However, Ultima adds the option to just buy more HP outright by offering “tribute” to any king.
 Toss gold his way and he’ll give you a percentage back in hit points – a far easier and more reliable method than hitting up the dungeons.

 I recognized, though, that I was playing from more of a modern perspective than I should.
 The gains I was making were lost on me when I just wanted to hurry up and git gud.
 So I started a new character, grabbed an iPad to sketch dungeons and continents, and set about actually playing as intended.
-Here, you’re building your character up over time.
-The dungeons that seem useless give some benefit when you’re trying to explore them, and the double bonus of free HP actually comes off as a smart convenience.
+Now I was building my character up over time.
+The dungeons that seemed useless give some benefit when you’re trying to explore them, and the double bonus of free HP actually comes off as a smart convenience.
 Much like Wizardry, you’ll push on a little deeper, retreat when your health is getting low, and spend collected gold on better weapons, armor, or attack spells.
 This would surely occupy the time of anyone playing in 1980, and when directly set against Wizardry, would seem to offer greater value with a whole overworld to explore.
-I was definitely enjoying my time more when I took my time.
+I was definitely enjoying the game more when I took my time.

 The second problem is performance.
 By the completion of Ultima, Garriott knew he’d taken BASIC as far as it could go, and it definitely shows.
 Put simply, BASIC is a programming language existing between the programmer and code the machine understands.
-BASIC code needs to be interpreted in real time for the computer to run it, which slows everything down.
+BASIC programs need to be interpreted in real time for the computer to run it, which slows everything down.
 Dungeons take seconds between screen refreshes, when I don’t remember Akalabeth being that bad.
-Garriott’s friend Ken Arnold coded up the overworld’s tile graphics in Assembly, which certainly do draw quickly, but the BASIC code driving player interaction introduces a .5 second delay with each move.
-Navigating the continents or a city feels plodding, with all this on top of the slow read speed of the floppy drives pulling new data into memory.
+Garriott’s friend Ken Arnold coded up the overworld’s tile graphics in Assembly, which certainly refreshes quickly, but the BASIC code driving player interaction introduces a roughly .5 second delay with each move.
+Navigating the continents or a city feels plodding, with all this on top of the slow read speed of the floppy drives regularly pulling new data into memory.

-Ultima was remastered in 1986 as “Ultima I: The First Age of Darkness” and released for DOS and other systems.
+Ultima was remastered in 1986 as “Ultima I: The First Age of Darkness,” released for DOS and other systems.
 This is the version for sale today and the one I would recommend if you’re still interested in playing.
-Simply put, it doesn’t drag like the Apple II version does.
+Simply put, it doesn’t drag like the Apple II version does, and you’re not constantly waiting for screen refreshes.
 Both versions treat combat as turn-based, but while the remaster waits for your input, the Apple II original gives you a second or so to react before deciding you’ve actively passed your turn.
-Enemy damage can stack up if you’re thinking, or just having constant screen refreshes quickly becomes annoying.
-The dungeon sections redraw the entire screen on each turn – about every second – whether you react or not.
+Enemy damage can stack up while you’re just thinking.
+The dungeon sections further redraw the entire screen on each turn – about every second – whether you react or not.
 Now you have to wait a few seconds for the redraw to finish before you can make your next move.
 Ultima I does away with all this, and is much better for it.

 It gets better.
 According to the manual, the game is programmed to “release” technological improvements over time.
-As you stay within Sosaria, shops will start to sell more advanced gear – which is presumably why they’re “present” in the shop but disabled.
-I don’t know if this actually works – if it does, this tech appears only a few hours into the game.
+As you stay within Sosaria, shops will start to sell more advanced gear – which is presumably why they’re in the shop but disabled at the start.
 The game’s invisible tech tree progresses all the way up to phasers, vacuum suits, and space shuttles.
 Enemies don’t progress in kind – the Necromancers don’t get lasers or nukes or anything – so the effect is that you’re bombing around a medieval fantasy world with sci-fi tech and absolutely tearing ass.
 As you bisect your fifth “Balron” with a lightsaber, it feels a bit like you’ve cheated in Civilization.

-I’ll admit, doing this feels pretty bad ass, which is probably why everyone does.
+I’ll admit, doing this feels pretty bad ass, which is probably why it was common.
 It did have an interesting effect on Garriott, however.
 As players wrote in regaling him with tales of rampant thievery and regicide (they sure loved killing Lord British), he realized players were playing more like the villains of this tale than the Lawful Good heroes he envisioned.
-He apparently starts to clamp down on this as the series goes on, and it directly inspired the virtues and moral choices he introduces in Ultima IV – again, so I’m told, a much better game than this one.
+He apparently starts to clamp down on this as the series goes on, and it directly inspired the virtues and moral choices he introduces in Ultima IV – again, I’m told, a much better game than this one.

 Massive world to explore for 1981.
 Neat overworld system that would influence many RPGs to come.
 Great variety of gameplay – roaming continents, sailing seas, shopping at towns, exploring first-person dungeons, and yes, zapping starships in space.